Label documents

 Use keyboard shortcuts in console

-To see the keyboard shortcuts that are available, click the three vertical dots at the upper right of the labeling console.
+To see the keyboard shortcuts that are available, select the menu at the upper right of the labeling console.
 It displays a list of keyboard shortcuts, as shown in the following table.

 Action Shortcut